top of page

 Transcranial Stimulation

-Transcranial Magnetic Stimulation (TMS) is essentially direct magnetic stimulation to the brain.
-Because electric currents and magnetic fields are intrinsically related, by stimulating the brain with magnetic pulses it is possible to interfere with specific areas in the brain to produce a predictable effect.
-This field of study is currently receiving a large amount of attention due to the potential benefits that could come out of better understanding this technology.
+Transcranial Magnetic Stimulation (TMS) is direct magnetic stimulation to the brain.
+Because electric currents and magnetic fields are intrinsically related, by stimulating the brain with magnetic pulses, it is possible to interfere with specific areas in the brain to produce a predictable effect.
+This field of study is currently receiving a large amount of attention due to the potential benefits that could come out of a better understanding of this technology.
 Transcranial magnetic movement of particles in the brain shows promise for drug targeting and delivery as studies have demonstrated this to be noninvasive on brain physiology.

-Transcranial Direct Current Stimulation (tDCS) is a form of neurostimulation which uses constant, low current delivered via electrodes placed on the scalp.
-The mechanisms underlying tDCS effects are still incompletely understood, but recent advances in neurotechnology allowing for live assessment of brain electric activity during tDCS promise to advance understanding of these mechanisms.
+Transcranial Direct Current Stimulation (tDCS) is a form of neurostimulation that uses constant, low current delivered via electrodes placed on the scalp.
+The mechanisms underlying tDCS effects are still incompletely understood.
+Still, recent advances in neurotechnology allowing for live assessment of brain electric activity during tDCS promise to advance understanding of these mechanisms.
 Research into using tDCS on healthy adults have demonstrated that tDCS can increase cognitive performance on a variety of tasks, depending on the area of the brain being stimulated. tDCS has been used to enhance language and mathematical ability (though one form of tDCS was also found to inhibit math learning), attention span, problem-solving, memory, and coordination.
 Some modalities of tDCS can help with depression, anxiety, stress, and sleeping problems.

 Cranial Surface Measurements